Learn about the various data settings in ChartMogul and how to configure them.

 - Classify paying customers who switch to a free plan (or are given a 100% discount) as Active (default) — ChartMogul continues to classify previously paying customers who subsequently downgrade to a $0 plan (or receive a 100% discount) as Active.
 These customers do not contribute to your Customer Churn Rate.

-- Paying customers who move to a free plan (or are given a 100% discount) should be classified as cancelled/churned subscribers — ChartMogul classifies customers who move to a $0 plan (or receive a 100% discount) as either Cancelled or Churned.
+- Classify paying customers who switch to a free plan (or are given a 100% discount) as Cancelled — ChartMogul classifies customers who move to a $0 plan (or receive a 100% discount) as either Cancelled or Churned.
 These continue to contribute to all of your churn rate metrics.

 ChartMogul doesn’t create subscriptions for customers you’ve not billed more than $0.00 in subscription fees and — depending on the billing system — either doesn’t import these customers or imports them and classifies them as Leads.
 Learn more about customer statuses.

 A subscription can remain active indefinitely — even after all payment attempts for an invoice have failed.
 In ChartMogul, we consider these past due invoices and their associated subscriptions as delinquent since they continue to contribute to MRR and active customer count until they are explicitly canceled in your billing system.

 To avoid over-reporting the number of paid subscriptions, you can have ChartMogul automatically churn these subscriptions and re-classify them as Cancelled after they have been delinquent for a selected period of time.

 ChartMogul offers two delinquent subscription handling options:

 - Subscriptions are Active or Past Due until they are explicitly cancelled (default) — you rely on cancellation events coming through from your billing system.